 The first dinner became an impromptu discussion group of both crew, wives and partners.
 The important questions being: how often and where?
 Going to the extremities of natural homes for submarines, Faslane, Guzz and Barrow were quickly ruled out as geographically unsuitable for those at the opposite end of the country.
 It was decided at that very first meeting to keep it somewhere central - Nottingham, Derbyshire Staffordshire.
 Only a couple of times has that changed and everyone seems to have settled for the midlands.

 The association gathered momentum with "Florrie," "Roley" and "Dave Tull."
 As it progressed, support came in from the late "Terry Spurling" and "Derby Allan"(back-afties of the first degree).
 Only a short time ago the association sadly lost its back-afty webmaster (Derby Allan).
 Like all associations, as the years tick on members are lost along the way but never forgotten.
 Over the past couple of years Florrie (a "dabtoe" of the radar plotting persuasion) has been at the helm, calling in assistance if and when needed.
-With the loss of the web-master the website got lost in the ether and became neglected.
-However, since the reunion in April 2017, Graham Stubbs and Jan Harvey have been trying to do a recovery job of the web-site and are still at it.

 Many thanks, Jan.